jump-dev/KNITRO.jl/README.md

  - a thin wrapper around the [C API](https://www.artelys.com/tools/knitro_doc/3_referenceManual/callableLibraryAPI.html)
  - an interface to [MathOptInterface](https://github.com/jump-dev/MathOptInterface.jl).

+**KNITRO.jl v0.14.0 introduced a number of breaking changes to the low-level C API.
+No breaking changes have been made to the MathOptInterface API.
+See the Low-level wrapper section for details.**

 ## Affiliation

 This wrapper is maintained by the JuMP community with help from Artelys.